Narrative

 What Does Genesis 50:25 Mean?

-Genesis 50:25 describes Joseph making the sons of Israel swear to carry his bones out of Egypt when God delivers them to the promised land.
-This moment shows Joseph's deep faith in God's promise to Abraham, even though it wouldn't happen in his lifetime.
-His final request keeps their eyes on the future and God's faithfulness.
+Genesis 50:25 describes Joseph making the Israelites swear to carry his bones out of Egypt when God delivers them.
+He trusted that God would keep His promise to bring them to the Promised Land, even though it hadn’t happened yet.
+This simple request shows deep faith in God’s future plan.

 Genesis 50:25